Investing can be daunting. I know I didn't invest, outside of my retirement accounts at work, because I was worried about taxes.

 Teach yourself to invest in low-cost index funds.
 Ask questions.
 Be willing to make a few early mistakes.
 Take charge of your financial future!

 Dividend Investing the Smart Way

 “The number one tip I have for any new investor is to not get sucked in by the allure of high single digit or double digit yield.
 More often than not, a yield that high signals a red flag because 1) a dramatic stock price decline occurred or 2) the company is paying out too much of its free cash.

 Second, a long term dividend growth investor needs to measure his investments in decades and not days, weeks or months.
 Have a long term outlook, be patient and consistent with adding fresh capital.
 I make it a point to invest every single month no matter the market conditions.
 By continually investing you are able to dollar cost average into positions and grow your passive income at the same time.

-For a new investor with just $1000 to start, I’d suggest a fee free trading platform like RobinHood or Loyal3.
+For a new investor with just $1000 to start, I’d suggest a fee free trading platform like RobinHood.
 Being able to invest with $0 commission allows even a modest amount of cash to be diversified among a handful of different dividend paying stocks.
 By using these platforms one can buy stocks in various sectors, reinvest dividends and be on their way towards creating an ever growing passive income stream.

 Invest in a Safety Net